 Prefer to get in touch with us via email?
 Please do so at email@example.com.

 This is a group of people offering to listen to and support participants who need it.
-They are comfortable with intervening to defuse tensions and manage conflicts, initiating dialogue and mediation when the situation is appropriate and/or intervening with people who have problematic behaviour.
-SCI volunteers have had training, and are available for discussion and reassurance, not just to take formal reports.
+They have had training and are comfortable with intervening to defuse tensions and manage conflicts, initiating dialogue and mediation when the situation is appropriate and/or intervening with people who have problematic behaviour.

 SCI committeeThe SCI committee is a subset of the SCI volunteers.
-It has the mandate of addressing grave, repeated or unresolved complaints, oversee the general application of the SCI policy, and strategize to make the event a safer place.
+It has the mandate of addressing grave, repeated or unresolved complaints, overseeing the general application of the SCI policy, and strategizing to make the event a safer space.

 Protocol of intervention